meshpab/SOC-labs/12-Investigating-Remote-Desktop-Login-Attempts-Against-Windows/README.md

 The investigation identified multiple failed Remote Desktop authentication attempts originating from the Kali Linux workstation (192.168.56.129).
 Windows Security logs recorded Event ID 4625 for each failed login and Event ID 4624 after valid credentials were provided.
 The observed Logon Type indicated a remote interactive session, consistent with RDP authentication.
 Although this activity was generated intentionally within a controlled lab environment, a similar sequence in production—multiple failures followed by a successful login—could indicate password guessing or brute-force activity and would warrant further investigation.

+## Conclusion

+This lab simulated and investigated Remote Desktop (RDP) authentication attempts against a Windows 10 host from a Kali Linux machine.
+By analyzing Windows Security logs, I identified and correlated successful and failed login events with the remote connection activity.
+The exercise strengthened my understanding of Windows authentication logging, remote access monitoring, and the importance of correlating multiple event fields to accurately investigate authentication-related incidents in a SOC environment.

 ## Lessons Learned

 - RDP uses TCP port 3389 and provides graphical remote access to Windows systems.